mjohnson518/supernova-web/docs/nova-docs/developers/index.md

 ## Contents

 - [Developer Guide](guide.md) - Getting started with Supernova development
+- [Testnet Guide](testnet-guide.md) - Complete guide for testing on the Supernova testnet
 - [Integration Guide](integration-guide.md) - How to integrate existing systems with Supernova

 ## Development Overview